-in you know? - RMIT will lead a major new research centre that will investigate how rapidly emerging autonomous decision-making technologies can be used safely and ethically for all Australians.
-DID YO - RMIT's research group CAST (Contemporary Art and Social Transformation) produces arts research that critically engages with social and public spheres. - RMIT University's European hub has partnered with Vall D'Hebron University Hospital in Barcelona to pilot an innovative MedTech device , developed by RMIT researchers, that will assist with brain injury rehabilitation. - This year, three RMIT engineering research projects have been awarded grants totalling over \$780,000 to help modernise the Australian automotive industry. - RMIT Alumni and co-founder of VicHyper, Zac McClelland, is using robotics and machine learning to re-engineer recycling and tackle Australia's escalating waste management crisis, which produces 64 million tonnes of waste every year. - Hanoi, Vietnam, the location of one of RMIT's global campuses, has been named as one of 66 Creative Cities by UNESCO .
+- RMIT is the host university of the Australian Research Council (ARC) Centre of Excellence for Automated Decision-Making and Society which involves experts at seven other Australian universities and 22 academic and industry partner organisations from Australia, Europe, Asia and America.
+The centre will investigate how rapidly emerging autonomous decision-making technologies can be used safely and ethically for all Australians. - RMIT's research group CAST (Contemporary Art and Social Transformation) produces arts research that critically engages with social and public spheres. - RMIT will lead a prestigious European project "CreaTures": Creative Practices for Transformational Futures (2020-2022).
+This will bring together 11 European partners to focus on effective pathways through creative practice to achieve sustainability, social cohesion and peaceful co-existence during times of rapid change. - The RMIT University's European hub has partnered with Vall D'Hebron University Hospital in Barcelona to pilot an innovative MedTech device developed by RMIT researchers that will assist with brain injury rehabilitation. - RMIT has licensed its ground-breaking human gastrointestinal sensing capsule technology to Atmo Biosciences. - This year, three RMIT engineering research projects have been awarded grants totalling over \$780,000 to help modernise the Australian automotive industry. - RMIT Alumni and co-founder of VicHyper, Zac McClelland, is using robotics and machine learning to re-engineer recycling and tackle Australia's escalating waste management crisis, which produces 64 million tonnes of waste every year. - Hanoi, Vietnam, the location of one of RMIT's global campuses, has been named as one of 66 Creative Cities by UNESCO. - Dr Fiona Macdonald is leading a program of research investigating the impact of Australia's new National Disability Insurance Scheme (NDIS) - widely regarded as the country's largest social reform since Medicare - on the nature of jobs and working conditions for care workers in the \$22 billion national disability sector.